DOH-JDJ0303/epitome/README.md

 # Quick Start
 ## Step 1.
 Create your samplesheet
-> Note: Nextflow requires absolute paths in samplesheets Create a samplesheet containing the taxa name, genome segment, path to a multi-fasta file of sequences for the taxa, and the expected sequence length (default within 15%).
+> Note: Nextflow requires absolute paths in samplesheets Create a samplesheet containing the taxa name, genome segment, path to a multi-fasta file of sequences for the taxa, and the expected sequence length (within 25%).
 `samplesheet.csv`:
 ```
 taxa,segment,assembly,length
-Influenza_A,HA,flu-a_HA_NCBI_2024-4-1.fasta,1710
+Influenza_A,HA,flu-a_HA_NCBI_2024-4-1.fasta,1950
 Influenza_A,NA,flu-a_NA_NCBI_2024-4-1.fasta,1400
 Measles,wg,measles_NCBI_2024-4-1.fasta,16000
 ```